 We provide a list of appropriate clothing depending on the nature of travel and your proposed travel areas.

 Tibet prides itself on its lack of a class system and an absence of sexual discrimination.
-Tibetan woman have the same rights as men, including rights to education, voting and holding positions in government office.
-Both foreign and Tibetan woman are not subject to harassment and do not need to take any special precautions.
+Tibetan woman has the same rights as men, including rights to education, voting and holding positions in a government office.
+Both foreign and Tibetan women are not subject to harassment and do not need to take any special precautions.
 Tibetans are more likely to help a woman in distress than a man.
 Young men have a reasonably liberated attitude towards their relations with women.
 There are several opportunities for misunderstanding if you don't make your intentions clear from the very outset.

 Gay & Lesbian Travelers

 Like most Asians, Tibetans believe that what one does in private is strictly a personal matter, and they would prefer not to discuss such issues.
-Public displays of affection are not appreciated and every one regardless of orientation, should exercise discretion.
+Public displays of affection are not appreciated and everyone regardless of orientation should exercise discretion.

 A cultural tour in Tibet is a challenge for a traveler with physical disabilities, but it can be made possible by Alpine Eco Trek with planning.
 The Tibetans are eager to help and we can arrange a strong companion to assist with touring Tibet, including getting in and out of vehicles.
 The roads are rough and sidewalks often have potholes with few steps.
-Hotels and public buildings including toilets do not have wheel chair accessibility.
+Hotels and public buildings including toilets do not have wheelchair accessibility.

 Alpine Eco Trek is always honored to operate trips for senior travelers.
-Hotels, guides and tour operators are familiar with needs of seniors.
+Hotels, guides, and tour operators are familiar with the needs of seniors.
 They treat them with the traditional respect that the Tibetans have for their elders.
 The primary precaution one should take is to have an ample supply of any special medicines since these probably might not be available in Tibet.
 There is no advantage to carry any sort of senior identification in Tibet.